w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= editors_note_end %>
 {:/nomarkdown}

-When the current item changes, a WAI-ARIA live region informs screen reader users which item is currently visible.
-Note that the current item does not automatically receive keyboard focus, to allow users to skip over more than one slide at once, withough having to navigate back to the previous and next buttons again and again.
+Use WAI-ARIA live region to inform screen reader users when items change, and to indicate the currently active item.
+In this example the level 'polite' is used to not interrupt screen reader users while they are reading other parts of the web page.

+Do not automatically move keyboard focus to the items in focus, to not draw away the user from other parts of the web page each time the items change.
+Also do not move keyboard focus when the previous and next buttons are used, to allow users to browse back and forth over the slides.

 {::nomarkdown}
 <%= editors_note_start %>